 Instead of just flicking several slices of the crimson-colored meat on top of standard, deep-fried cutlets, my spin on the dish incorporates several fresh elements for flavor and texture.

 For starters, I’m an advocate of shallow-frying.
-I’m a big fan of this method for many chicken dishes, especially another Italian classic like piccata.
+I’m a big fan of this method for many chicken dishes, especially other Italian classics like cacciatore and piccata.
 You can still achieve a golden crust that clings onto chicken cutlets without dunking the entire breast in a vat of oil.
 Ouch.
 Anyone else just cringe?

 I also prefer cooking protein until it’s almost done on the stovetop, and then letting it hit the finish line in the oven.
 It somehow always makes for a better seared, juicier piece of meat.